aws/aws-toolkit-vscode/extension-readme.md

 The AWS Toolkit for Visual Studio Code is an extension that enables you to interact with [Amazon Web Services (AWS)](https://aws.amazon.com/what-is-aws/) from within Visual Studio Code.

+*This is pre-release software and we recommend against using it in a production environment.*

 ![Overview](./resources/marketplace/overview.png)

 ## Contents